-Kahneman and Tversky proposed that money-risk estimate follows the power law.
-In the light of the above analysis, the double estimate should follow power law.
-The next section will answer this question from theoretical and experimental analyses.
+1992), and Galanter also proposed the power law for the above mentioned monetary and nonmonetary utility measures (Galanter, 1962, 1990).
+In the light of the above analysis, the double estimate should follow the power law.
+The next section will answer this question from both theoretical and experimental analyses.